All Roads (Eventually) Lead to Oberlin

 Part 2: Attack of The

 March 30, 2017: “Ivy Day,” or the day when the Ivy League and many other schools release their admissions decisions—and the day I received the last of my all-important “application status update” emails.
-That afternoon was certainly a roller-coaster, as a mix of acceptance and rejection letters came in over the course of the afternoon.
-I have to say, the difficulty of logging into an application portal while my heart was beating twice as fast as normal and my fingers were twitching like they had just mainlined Red Bull made me want to go back to the days when you could tell your admissions decision from the size of the envelope in the mail.
+That afternoon was certainly a roller-coaster, as a mix of acceptance and rejection letters lit up my inbox.
+I have to say, the difficulty of logging into an application portal while my heart was beating twice as fast as normal and my fingers were twitching like they had just mainlined Red Bull made me long for those simpler days when it was possible to tell the outcome of an admissions decision simply from the size of the envelope in the mail.

 Anyway, when the digital dust had settled I found myself with the difficult-but-exciting task of choosing from nine schools where I had been accepted.
 I wasn’t quite sure what kind of school I wanted to attend when I applied to schools back in the Fall, so my choice included a mix of mid-sized and large universities, a few liberal arts colleges similar to Oberlin, and one music school, where I had been accepted for contemporary guitar.
 After months of waiting, the proverbial college-selection ball was finally in my court.

 All things considered, April 2017 wasn’t a particularly busy month for me.
 Senior Spring was in that wonderful phase between college acceptances and AP testing (note to current seniors: Take AP tests before you graduate!
 You can find out what AP scores Oberlin accepts for credit here) where work isn't done particularly diligently, nor is it expected to be.
 I had no upcoming performances or auditions.
 In fact, if not for my looming college enrollment deadline, April would’ve been the most peaceful month I’d had in a long time.